 The goal of all the Division’s training programs is to prepare graduate students, postdoctoral and medical fellows as independent investigators in the field of infectious diseases.
 Our philosophy is that interactions between basic scientists and clinicians in research and during training are essential for the breakthroughs and discoveries needed in this field.
 Thus, side-by-side training of predoctoral, MD and postdoctoral fellows is a central feature of our program.

-Directed by Associate Professor Christopher C. Moore, MD, the infectious diseases training program for MDs is designed to produce the next generation of master clinicians and physician-scientists.
+Directed by Dr. Patrick Jackson, the infectious diseases training program for MDs is designed to produce the next generation of master clinicians and physician-scientists.
 Ninety percent of our graduates are currently on the faculty of medical schools.

 The division’s doctoral and postdoctoral programs offer comprehensive, interdisciplinary training and research opportunities in infectious diseases, biodefense and global health.
 Faculty from an array of departments in the School of Medicine participate in training our graduate students and postdoctoral fellows.

 The Global Biothreats Training Program provides specialized and focused coursework and opportunities to converse and collaborate with experts in policy, social science, engineering, law, and national security through UVA’s Global Infectious Disease Institute.
 The Program goal is to provide a rich interdisciplinary experience to prepare pre- and postdoctoral students for careers in Global Biothreats.
 Research themes encompass the biology, virulence and host responses to global biothreats.